Football in Bosnia and Herzegovina

 Association football is the most popular sport in Bosnia and Herzegovina since after gaining independence from Yugoslavia in 1991, in 1995 they played their first international game against Albania, but they made the debut at the 2014 FIFA World Cup in Brazil, their first ever appearance in the tournament.
-The popular team that is supported is FK Sarajevo.

 It is governed by the Football Association of Bosnia and Herzegovina governing body in country, the national team has never qualified for the UEFA European Championship after failing at the play-offs by three teams.
-The football governing body has the Premier League of Bosnia and Herzegovina and also the Bosnia and Herzegovina Football Cup.
+The football governing body has the Bosnian Premier League, Bosnian Cup and also the Bosnian Supercup.
 The teams also make the European international competitions like UEFA Champions League, UEFA Europa League and also the new UEFA Europa Conference League tournament.

 National team of Bosnia and Herzegovina

 The team has only qualified for a major international tournament once as an independent nation, reaching the 2014 FIFA World Cup.
 It is yet to qualify for a UEFA European Championship, coming closest by losing to Portugal in the play-offs for UEFA Euro 2012.

 Bosnia's home ground is Bilino Polje Stadium in the city of Zenica.
 The national team's first international victory as a FIFA member came against 1994 FIFA World Cup runners-up Italy on 6 November 1996.
 The national team's highest FIFA World Ranking was 13th in August 2013.
-October 2013 FIFA World Rankings, used to seed qualified teams in the 2014 FIFA World Cup Final Draw, placed Bosnia and Herzegovina as the highest ranked team of all former Yugoslav republics for the first time in history.
+October 2013 FIFA World Rankings, used to seed qualified teams in the 2014 FIFA World Cup Final Draw, placed Bosnia and Herzegovina as the highest ranked team of all former Yugoslav Republics for the first time in history.
 In the past years, the national side finished twice among the top three best movers in FIFA World Ranking of the year.
 In their first game at their first World Cup, centre-forward Vedad Ibišević scored Bosnia's first ever goal at a major tournament in the country's history in a 1–2 loss to two-time World Cup winning opposition Argentina.